Stocks mixed as investors eye minimum corporate tax deal

 Tesla Inc. scraps plans for Model S Plaid+ Sedan

-U.S. equity markets were mixed Monday morning as traders digested the weekend agreement by G7 countries to set a global minimum corporate tax rate and ahead of key inflation data due later in the week.
+U.S. equity markets were mixed Monday as traders digested the weekend agreement by G7 countries to set a global minimum corporate tax rate and ahead of key inflation data due later in the week.

 |Ticker